 - Evidence of deposit protection (if applicable)

-Typical timeline after filing: If the tenant does not contest, a possession order is usually issued within 6–10 weeks.
-If the tenant contests or raises a defence (e.g. claiming the notice is invalid, or making a counter-claim for disrepair), it converts to a full hearing — adding several months.
+Timeline once filed: if the tenant does not contest, a possession order typically follows within a couple of months.
+If the tenant contests or raises a defence, for example disputing validity or counter-claiming for disrepair, it converts to a full hearing and adds several months.

 Your remaining options:

-The fastest non-S21 route for EPC non-compliant landlords who want to sell is Ground 1A — but the 4-month notice period and 12-month re-letting ban (if you don't sell) are significant constraints.
+If your intention is genuinely to sell, Ground 1A is the route, but the four-month notice period and the 12-month restriction on re-letting are significant constraints.
 See our full Ground 1A guide for the complete process.

 The EPC Question: Does Your Property Need a Valid EPC Right Now?

-Even though Section 21 validity turns on whether an EPC was provided at tenancy start (not whether the certificate is currently in date), it's worth checking your property's EPC position now.
+Even though Section 21 validity turns on whether an EPC was provided at tenancy start, not on whether the certificate is currently in date, it is worth checking your property's EPC position.

 Why it matters:

-- If your current EPC expires before you achieve vacant possession and need to re-let, you'll need a new assessment
+- If your current EPC expires before you regain possession and re-let, you will need a new assessment

-- If you're planning to sell after possession, the buyer's mortgage lender will require a valid EPC
+- If you are planning to sell after possession, the buyer's mortgage lender will require a valid EPC

 Frequently Asked Questions

-Yes.
-The transitional rules apply to the date the notice was served, not when it expires.
-As long as you served the notice before 1 May 2026 and file your court claim by 31 July 2026, you can proceed normally.
+Yes, provided you filed in time.
+The transitional rules turned on the date the notice was served, not when it expired.
+Serving before 1 May 2026 and filing the court claim by 31 July 2026 was the test.

 The tenant has challenged my S21 notice.
 Does the transitional window still apply?

-If the challenge is to the validity of the notice itself (e.g. claiming no EPC was provided, or disputing the form), the court will rule on validity as part of the possession hearing.
-The transitional rules don't shield a defective notice — but they do preserve a valid one even if the tenant disputes it.
+If your claim was filed in time and the challenge is to the validity of the notice itself, for example claiming no EPC was provided or disputing the form, the court rules on validity as part of the possession hearing.
+The transitional rules never shielded a defective notice, but they do preserve a valid one even where the tenant disputes it.

-I served a new tenancy agreement after the S21 notice.
-Does that cancel it?
+I signed a new tenancy agreement after serving the S21 notice.
+Did that cancel it?

 Related guides: Section 8 Ground 1A: Selling Your Property After S21 is Abolished | Section 21 Last Chance: Serving Before 1 May 2026 | Sell or Upgrade: The EPC Decision Guide